tejas-007-org/Airline_data_analysis/README.md

-Airline Analysis Report README for GitHub is below in Markdown format.
-You can save this as `README.md` in your repo and adjust project/repo names if needed.[1]

-***

 # Airline Ticket Booking and Revenue Analysis

 This repository contains an **Airline Ticket Booking and Revenue Analysis** project focused on understanding booking trends, aircraft occupancy, and pricing strategies to improve airline profitability.
 The analysis is documented in the `Airline-Analysis-Report.docx` file.[1]